 - Lili Balfour, Founder of Atelier Advisors

-Science involves researching valuations for comparable companies whereas Art depends on questions such as – How strong is the team?
+science involves researching valuations for comparable companies whereas Art depends on questions such as – How strong is the team?
 How probable are the leads in the pipeline?
 How innovative is the technology?
-Mostly investors look at similar companies in the space.
+Most investors look at similar companies in the space.
 Comparison with their financials, funding rounds, and their valuations will add clarity.